the future of libraries in the digital age

 To view examples of presentation topics for each subject strand, click here.

 Your presentation does not have to fit into the conference strands to be considered – the strands exist for the convenience of those interested in finding particular themes.
 Proposal acceptances will be communicated on a first-come, first-served basis starting June 15.
 If your proposal is accepted, you will be provided with the ability to schedule a presentation time that is convenient to your time zone and work schedule.
 Early proposal submission and acceptance will give you the most flexibility for scheduling your presentation.
-The deadline to submit presentation proposals is September 30.
+The deadline to submit presentation proposals for guaranteed space is September 30th; proposals received after that date, up until a final deadline of October 11th, will be accepted on a space-available basis.
 For presentation requirements, please visit: http://www.library20.com/page/

 The Library 2.013 Worldwide Virtual Conference is our third installment of the Library 2.0 conference series, with the nationally ranked San Jose State University School of Library and Information Science as the founding partner.
 Last year’s Library 2.012 conference featured 150 fully online presentations given by scholars and information professionals worldwide.
 If you missed any of the presentations, you can still access recordings of the presentations.
 A wealth of information was also shared during the inaugural Library 2.011 conference.
 A list of recordings can be found here.